We move on to the Wednesday Rush Limbaugh Show, which will actually be hosted by Rush Limbaugh, Rush Back from a Day of Charitable Enterprise.

 Donna, thank you very, very much.

-So you look at every single possible move and and ask yourself, does this help me win the presidency or does it not?
+So you look at every single possible move and ask yourself, does this help me win the presidency or does it not?

-The lady's point is a term as Barack Obama's vice president, not so much.
+The lady's point is, a term as Barack Obama's vice president, not so much.

-Um women outlive men.
+Women outlive men.

 I mean, you know, that doesn't seem to be a big issue.

-I'm taking back to what was it John McCain's line originally.
+I'm taking back to what, was it John McCain's line originally?

 The vice president essentially has two functions.

-Number one, attend the de the funerals of foreign dignitaries, and number two, inquire daily as to the health of the president.
+And number two, inquire daily as to the health of the president.

-If Hillary were vice president, I I it and and we get four more years of Obama that everybody just hates more.
+If Hillary were vice president, and we get four more years of Obama that everybody just hates more, thus we got exactly what we deserved.

 How much of that stain attaches to her?